L.M. Hosler is a business owner who has spent time living in a hurricane zone. She wants to share her knowledge of hurricane preparation.

 Before Hurricane Season

 If there is anything good about hurricanes, it's that they can usually be tracked with great accuracy and you will most likely have several days to prepare and to evacuate if necessary.
-Here are some things that you should start to take care of right away.
+There are even some things you can do to prepare well before hurricane season begins.
+Here is a list of things you can do to get ready long beforehand.

 - Check and make certain that the outside of your home is kept clear of clutter that will need to be put away in the event of a hurricane.
-Any outdoor furniture such as patio sets, chairs and umbrellas will need put inside.
-Garbage cans should also be placed inside or secured.
+Outdoor furniture (such as patio sets, chairs and umbrellas) and garbage cans will need to be easily storable.
+Prepare room indoors for these items so they can be quickly moved in the event of a hurricane.

-- Windows should be boarded with plywood to protect them from flying objects.
-Plywood should be purchased early then cut to fix each window and marked which window each piece of plywood fits.
-These should then be stored in a safe place for the next hurricane, because eventually there will be another hurricane.
+- During a hurricane, you will want your windows boarded with plywood to protect them from flying objects.
+Plywood should be purchased in advance and then cut to fit each window.
+Mark the plywood so you know which window each piece of plywood fits.
+These should then be stored in a safe place for the next hurricane because eventually there will be another hurricane.

-- Chance are good that after a hurricane your home will have at least some roof damage.
-It is a good idea to buy tarps and store with the plywood for the windows.
-After a hurricane, tarps can be hard to find and you will want to use these tarps to protect your home from further damage due to rain.
+- Chances are good that after a hurricane your home will have at least some roof damage.
+It is a good idea to buy tarps and store them with the plywood for the windows.
+After a hurricane, tarps can be hard to find, and you will want to use these tarps to protect your home from further damage due to rain.

 - If you can afford to buy one, get a generator.
 A good generator can run a few lights, the refrigerator, and the freezer which will save your frozen foods.